 Even though the cost of education is $5,000 per child, here’s the school’s tuition structure as advertised on their Web site, which, by the way, is also a mistake today.
 If you advertise your tuition and all the breakdowns thereof on your Web site, you may be turning away more families than you realize.
 They take one look at the tuition, think, “We can’t afford that,” and don’t even call to check out the school or ask what the tuition is.
 But for now, let’s examine one of those models:

-Family with two children – tuition for first child = $2500; tuition for two children = $4000.
+Family with two children – tuition for first child = $2500; tuition for second child = $2000.

 There are two more problems with “subsidizing” tuition today.
 Such a practice was great when the only students in a parish’s Catholic school were from that parish, or the Christian school accepted students only from the affiliated Christian church or churches

 The third problem with subsidization is that it makes a pastor shudder when the principal reports an enrollment increase.
 If the pastor is subsidizing the school at the 50% level, exciting news to the school (such as 20 additional students for the coming year) leaves the pastor wondering where he’s going to get the extra $50,000 that will be consumed from his parish income if tuition is only $2,500 per child, and the cost of education is $5,000.